etechoptimist/knowledge_graph_usecase/README.md

 Step 3_gnn_geometric_pytorch: GNN with geometric pytorch using node enbeddings from previous notebook plus node features and egde features (edge wieghts)

-Step 4_clustering_using_node_embeddings: using KMeans, it uses the node embeddings from geometric pytorch but finally, I got cluster with lack of coherence.
-Due to it, I will attempt other approach in the next notebook where the cluster are formed by nodes of type customer and nodes of type Trans_Type.
+Step 4_clustering_using_node_embeddings: using KMeans, it uses the node embeddings from geometric pytorch.

-Step 5_bipartite_graph.